browserhtml/browser.html/README.md

 ### Gecko Client

 Browser.html can also be run on top of a Gecko-based version of Graphene.
 We used to use this variant to test and debug features that were not yet in Servo.
-You can either [download][dowload gecko] pre-built nightly snapshots or [build it yourself][build gecko][].
+You can either [download][download gecko] pre-built nightly snapshots or [build it yourself][build gecko].
 Assuming you have a pre-built snapshot in default location on a Mac you can run the browser.html application with the following command:

 ```sh
 /Applications/B2G.app/Contents/MacOS/b2g-bin --start-manifest=http://localhost:6060/manifest.webapp --profile ./.profile